adriangalera/adriangalera.github.io/src/content/blog/2022-12-13-python-app-structure.md

 ---
+slug: python-app-structure
+heroImage: /src/assets/img/posts/python-app-structure/featured.jpg
+category: python
+description: >-
+  Description of how you should organise a Python executable application to publish and generate an executable
+pubDate: 2022-12-13T00:00:00.000Z
+tags:
+  - python
+  - architecture
+  - cli
 title: Python app structure
-description: Description of how you should organise a Python executable application to publish and generate an executable
-category: python
-tags: [python, architecture, cli]
-heroImage: '../../assets/img/posts/python-app-structure/featured.jpg'
-pubDate: '2022-12-13'
-slug: python-app-structure
 ---

 Recently I was starting a Python application project from scratch and I had some issues understanding the correct project structure.
 Here's what I have learnt.

 ## Project structure

 Here you can find the project structure of a python application implementing a cli tool named `examplecli`.
-You can find that app here: <a href="https://github.com/adriangalera/examplecli">https://github.com/adriangalera/examplecli</a>
+You can find that app here: <a href="https://github.com/adriangalera/examplecli">[https://github.com/adriangalera/examplecli](https://github.com/adriangalera/examplecli)</a>

 ```
 ├── Makefile